nobiot/Zero-to-Emacs-and-Org-roam/README.md

 I am gradually revising this guide in its entirety for v2.
 I am hoping that I can do this during the Nothern Hemisphere's summer.

-The the latest version of this guide compatible for v1 is available in the [v1 branch of this repositry](https://github.com/nobiot/Zero-to-Emacs-and-Org-roam/tree/v1).
+The latest version of this guide compatible for v1 is available in the [v1 branch of this repositry](https://github.com/nobiot/Zero-to-Emacs-and-Org-roam/tree/v1).

 # Zero to Emacs and Org-roam: a step-by-step guide on Windows 10